StevenBlack/intl/readme.md

 ## `MsgSvc()` Examples

-Here are some common uses of the MSGSVC() function.
+Here are some common uses of the `MsgSvc()` function.

 ### `WAIT WINDOW` messages

-If the cFunction field in the MSGSVC.DBF record contains the string WAIT or WAIT NOWAIT, then a WAIT WINDOW or a WAIT WINDOW NOWAIT is created.
+If the cFunction field in the `msgsvc.cbf` record contains the string WAIT or WAIT NOWAIT, then a WAIT WINDOW or a WAIT WINDOW NOWAIT is created.

 ### A Simple Dialog